lfit/releng-docs/docs/environment-overview.rst

 CI infrastructure be open to the public.
-To improve the log storage, as well as avoid potential issues with licensing for JIRA and Confluence the recommendation for projects is stay in pre-formation for as short a time as possible or if possible, skip a restricted formation phased altogether.
+To improve the log storage, as well as avoid potential issues with licensing for JIRA and Confluence the recommendation for projects is stay in pre-formation for as short a time as possible or if possible, skip a restricted formation phase altogether.

 Preparation for code seeds
 ==========================